translations

 male company.

-There has to be at least one woman –
+There must be at least one woman –

 third hour, the beast awakes,